TermySequence/v8-linux/v8/gn/docs/reference.md

         Example: ".so"

     {{solibs}}
-        Extra libraries from shared library dependencide not specified in the
+        Extra libraries from shared library dependencies not specified in the
         {{inputs}}.
 This is the list of link_output files from shared libraries (if the solink tool specifies a "link_output" variable separate from the "depend_output").